Top 6 Call Center Technology Trends to Watch in 2025

 Today, contact center software can do much, much more than it used to.
 (They definitely don't just let your agents have phone calls with customers anymore.)
 But what should you know about the latest contact center technology?

-What is “contact center technology”?
+What is “call center technology”?

 👉 Dialpad tip: